Japa: Aims

 The stated aim, or goal of japa may vary greatly depending on the mantra involved and the religious philosophy of the practitioner.
 In both Buddhist and Hindu traditions mantras may be given to aspirants by their guru, after some form of initiation.
 The stated goal could be moksha, nirvana, bhakti, or simple personal communion with a divine power in a similar way to prayer.
 Many gurus and other spiritual teachers, and other religious leaders, especially Hindu and Buddhist, teach that these represent different names for the same transformed state of consciousness.
 However, this claim is not made about mantras that are not intended for spiritual growth and self-realization.

 After long use of a mantra that is intended to foster self-realization or intimacy with a divine power, an individual may reach a state of ajapa japa, or lit. 'repetitionless repetition', wherein the mantra "repeats itself" in the mind.
 Similar states have been reached by adherents to other major faith traditions, using prayers from their own traditions.

 Analogues in other traditions

-Some Catholic prayer forms that involve repetition, such as use of the Rosary or one of various chaplets, are similar to japa, although the practices are not identical because their aims differ.
+Some Catholic prayer forms that involve repetition, such as the use of the Rosary or one of various chaplets, are similar to japa, such as Hesychasm in Eastern Christianity, although the practices are not identical because their aims differ.
 Mental methods of repeated short prayers, very similar to japa are also used in Christian traditions, most notably the practice of repeating the Jesus Prayer found in the Eastern Orthodox Church.
 Moreover, the goal of ajapa japa is quite similar to the Christian aim of "unceasing prayer".
 The practice of dhikr by Sufis is similar to japa.
-The two main Sikh scriptures open with sections, named after the term, and these are called Japji Sahib and Jaap Sahib.
+The two main Sikh scriptures open with sections named after the term, and these are called Japji Sahib and Jaap Sahib.